MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetrxpostfragmentiterator.md

 ## Return Value

 Returns a [**NET_RING_FRAGMENT_ITERATOR**](net-ring-fragment-iterator.md) that begins at the fragment ring's **NextIndex** and ends at the fragment ring's **EndIndex**.
 In other words, the iterator covers the fragment ring's current post section.

+## Remarks

 Client drivers typically call this method to begin the process of posting fragments to hardware.

 For an animation and code example of posting fragments to hardware, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).